rishi-rama/cse15l-lab-reports/labreport2.md

 ![image](https://user-images.githubusercontent.com/122561679/215655785-03f410a7-ebe6-44e2-914c-fe819f9f41fe.png)
 * The `storage` string begins as `This is my first string!`
 * Then, the `handleRequest` method is called with the argument being the url, `http://localhost:4000/add-message?s=and%20now,%20I%27m%20adding%20a%20second%20one`
+* getPath() is called with the argument url to check if the path has add-message
+* getQuery() is called to check the query from url and add the string query[1], which is "and now, I'm adding a second one" to storage
 * After this, the relevant field changed is "input", which becomes "and now, I'm adding a second one"
 * The value of `input` is appended to the `storage` string.
 Now the `storage` string is equal to
 ```